cornelinux/yubikey-luks/README.md

 Enable yubikey-luks initramfs module
 -------------------------

-In order to use yubikey-luks for unlocking LUKS encrypted volume at boot you may append keyscript=/usr/share/yubikey-luks/ykluks-keyscript to the /etc/crypttab file.
+In order to use yubikey-luks for unlocking LUKS encrypted volume at boot you must append keyscript=/usr/share/yubikey-luks/ykluks-keyscript to the /etc/crypttab file.
 Example:

 	cryptroot /dev/sda none  luks,keyscript=/usr/share/yubikey-luks/ykluks-keyscript